-- No link between saturated fats and heart disease: Recent research has debunked the idea that saturated fats cause heart disease[*].
+- No link to heart disease: Recent research has debunked the idea that saturated fats cause heart disease[*].

-If you or someone in household has a food allergy, coconut flour is a viable substitute.
-The eight most common allergens in the United States are wheat, eggs, milk, peanuts, tree nuts, soy, fish and shellfish[*].
+If you or someone in your household has a food allergy, coconut flour is a viable substitute.
+The eight most common allergens in the United States are wheat, eggs, milk, peanuts, tree nuts, soy, fish, and shellfish[*].

 Two of these, wheat and tree nuts, are commonly found in tortilla recipes.
-By substituting coconut flour for corn, wheat or almond flour you’re creating a gluten-free, nut-free keto tortilla.
+By substituting coconut flour for corn, wheat, almond flour, or almond meal, you’re creating a gluten-free, sugar-free, nut-free, grain-free recipe.

-How to Make a Low Carb Keto Tortilla
+How to Make the Best Low-Carb Keto Tortilla

 A keto tortilla is incredibly easy to make and doesn’t need any special equipment.
 You don’t need a food processor or tortilla press, just some parchment paper and a microwave.